Arch Linux Installation Guide with Full Root Encryption

 Wi-Fi:

-This assumes the device name is wlan0. run iwctl device list for your hardware situation.
+The following example assumes the device name is wlan0.
+Run iwctl device list to identify the hardware configuration.

 1